Nevenall/blades-in-the-dark/src/04-the-score.md

 A rogue spirit is drawn to you—perhaps it’s a past victim?
 Acquire the services of an occultist to attempt to destroy or banish it, or deal with it yourself.

-> They can hire an NPC by using the {acquire asset}_ downtime activity.
+> They can hire an NPC by using the {acquire asset} downtime activity.
 Roll the NPC’s quality level as a fortune roll to see how well they deal with the spirit.

 ### The usual suspects

 The cops grab someone in the periphery of your crew.
 One player volunteers a friend or vice purveyor as the person most likely to be taken.
-Make a **fortune roll** to find out if they resist questioning (**1-3**: **+2 {heat}, 4{5: level 2 harm**), or pay them off with 1 }coin/.
+Make a **fortune roll** to find out if they resist questioning (**1-3**: **+2 {heat}, 4/5: level 2 harm**), or pay them off with 1 {coin}.